olekssy/impression/README.md

 ### 1.1.
 User-based memory model

-A `numpy` implementation of the neighborhood-based collaborative filtering method.
-Predicts the target item rating for a user from observed ratings of similar users.
+A neighborhood-based collaborative filtering method for predicting the target item rating for a user from observed ratings of similar users.

 * Takes an arbitraty `m x n` rating matrix with discrete or continuous observed ratings.
 * Estimates user similarity score as Pearson correlation coefficient of mutually observed item ratings.
 * Predicts the rating of an item for a user as a weighted dot product of similarity scores and observed peer ratings.
 * Eliminates prediction bias by mean-centering observed peer ratings.
-* Caches predicted ratings and similarity scores for the access in `O(1)`.

 ```python
 >>> import numpy as np